DeepakKumarDKN/Namestey-React/Igniting The App 05_08_23/Assignment/README.md

 ```
 npx mean Node Packgage Execute. it helps in executing, it comes along with npm
 i mean when we install npm then automatically npx will get installed.
-It is a Node Package runner than can execute any package from npm
+It is a Node Package runner that can execute any package from npm
-registry wityhout even installing it that package.
+registry wit+hout even installing it that package.
 ```

 ### what is the diffrence between package.json and package-lock.json